Tools

 Basic Shell Usage

-- Fish shell: I ditched zsh for this after a few years when the sheer complexity of zsh and its inherited functionality through the confluence of csh ksh bash and all the rest got to me.
+- fish: I ditched zsh for Fish shell after a few years when the sheer complexity of zsh and its inherited functionality through the confluence of csh ksh bash and all the rest got to me.
 Fish blows all that away in favor of simpler semantics and configuration and mostly just doing the right thing out of the box.

 - ShellCheck: You owe it to yourself to use this any time you’re writing a script file.
 It’s awesome.
 For interactive use, I switched from Bash to Zsh, and then to Fish, but for scripts?
 I’m still writing Bash, because ShellCheck supports Bash, and ShellCheck is worth it.
 Its diagnostics point to a wiki that provide examples and context, so you can learn gradually through your mistakes.
 (But seriously, way too often, the oopsy is just “you forgot to quote this. and this. and this.” and zsh & fish will save you from that footgun, so please, use them in your interactive sessions.)